jakubzzak/fib-grid/README.md

 - Make the UI more visually appealing, use better color pallet and explain better, show metadata such as moves & transactions
 - Introduce leaderboard of the most successful players
+- Make the size of the grid customizable (for now it was set to 10x10 for visual convenience)

 ### Tech